leonardoLavagna/leonardoLavagna/README.md

 - [PyTorch Notebooks](https://github.com/leonardoLavagna/PyTorch-Notebooks)

 ### 👥 I’m looking to collaborate on
-- Simplicial Homology and Patterns in Complex (real) Data.
+- Project: Simplicial Homology and Patterns in Complex (real) Data.
-- A study on the principles of error corrections in quantum machines.
+- Study: Principles of error corrections in quantum machines.
-- A study on momentum computing and its applictions.
+- Study: Momentum computing and its applictions.

 ### 📫 Connect with me
 - llavagna@proton.me